Dahéli Hall

-Dahéli Hall (born June 17, 1976) is an American actress, stand-up comedian, writer, and director.
+Dahéli Hall is an American actress, stand-up comedian, writer, and director.
 Hall is most notable for her membership in the recurring cast of comedians on sketch comedy series MADtv during its 13th season.

 Biography

 Dahéli Hall was born in Gainesville, Florida, on June 17 and grew up in Miami, FL.
 She is the only child of her Jamaican father and Haitian mother.

 She earned both a Bachelor of Fine Arts degree from New York University's Tisch School of the Arts (1998) —in the Experimental Theater Wing—and a Master of Fine Arts degree in Producing for Film and TV from the University of Southern California.